bumptech/nitro/docs/nitro.md

 **Q: What about other platforms?**

-We're working on ports to iOS and Android, and while we have no other ports planned, porting to other POSIX systems like *BSD should be pretty straightforward.
+It runs on Linux, Mac OS X, FreeBSD, and iOS--and we're working on a port to Android.
+Porting to other POSIX systems should be pretty straightforward.

 **Q: What about Windows?**

 Oy.
 That's a bigger effort and one that's frankly not a priority for us.
 If someone out there wants to put some effort into the port, that'd be great.

-**Q: There are a few reference to "high water mark".
-What's that about?
-Is it like ZeroMQ's high water mark?**

-Yes, but the implementation is not quite done and the tests aren't written, so its use is not recommended yet.

 **Q: Does Nitro re-attempt DNS resolution (to get new A records) when a connect() socket reconnects?**